Ali Irsan: Beavers's murder

-Coty Beavers was murdered at his residence at the Legacy Park apartments, on November12, 2012.
+Coty Beavers was murdered at his residence at the Legacy Park apartments, on November 12, 2012.
 He was 28 at the time of his death.
 According to Alrawabdeh, Irsan personally shot Beavers.
-He had entered the apartment while it was unlocked and stayed inside while Beavers was with Nesreen; Beavers went with her to her car, before she drove away to her workplace, around 5:45a.m.
+He had entered the apartment while it was unlocked and stayed inside while Beavers was with Nesreen; Beavers went with her to her car, before she drove away to her workplace, around 5:45 a.m.
 Irsan shot him after Beavers re-entered the house.
 Irsan was in hiding inside a bedroom before he killed his victim, with five or more bullets.
 Alwarabdeh was also present at Beavers's murder.
 According to court testimony, Irsan had anticipated that Nesreen would be with him and intended to kill her too.
-Nesreen found Beavers's body, at about 4:30p.m.
+Nesreen found Beavers's body, at about 4:30 p.m.

 Two days prior to the killing, according to the Harris County Sheriff's Office (HCSO), a suspect asked people in Legacy Park for the whereabouts of Beavers.
 Cory Beavers told the news channel KPRC that his brother "said basically if I'm ever killed or murdered it was Ali Irsan.
 I mean he was that specific about it."
 Beavers's mother, Shirley McCormick, stated at Irsan's trial that "We knew who was responsible, but we didn't know who all had helped him.
 I told [the police officers] it was Ali Irsan, and he also had to be the one who killed Gelareh."